beiranvand-karim/bowling-game-score-calculator/README.md

 - Install packages using command in terminal `yarn install` in root directory of project.
 - Install angular command line tool globally by running this command: `yarn global add @angular/cli`
 - Then run command in terminal `yarn start` in root directory of project.

+## developer comments
+here are few improvements that can be done to make project better.
+I skipped them to speed up the development.
+- UI styling and layouting could still be improved a bit more.
+- Form validation could also be improved to be very nice.
+- Code for form validation can be improved.
+It's not the optimalist code now.
+- I turned off typescript strict mode to speed up, so there is room for improvement there as well